abhaydesu/virtual-gallery/README.md

 ## Customization

 The gallery's collection can be easily customized.

+Note: Please don't add more than 7 'artworks' in the array.

 1.  **Add Image Files**: Place your artwork images (e.g., `.jpg`, `.png`) into the `public/` directory.